tobinegbert/DnDS_CoS_MagicItems/Fiendish Tattoo.md

 - For 1 hour the affected creatures eyes turn green and they gain dark-vision out to 60ft.
 They treat magical darkness created by you as regular darkness.
 - The effect will end after an hour or when you use this ability on another creature.
 You can also freely end the effect on a creature.

+### Blessing of the Dark One
+- When you reduce an enemy creature to 0 hit-points, you can use your reaction to touch a willing creature within 5 feet to transfer the temporary hit-points to that creature instead of yourself.

 ## Level 6:
 ### Overcome Resistance:
 - You can use your reaction to treat a number of creatures equal to your wisdom modifier as if they didn't have fire resistance.